cag170030/AMM_group_project/README.md

 [Acoustic perfect absorption and broadband insulation achieved by double-zero metamaterials](https://aip-scitation-org.ezproxy.lib.utexas.edu/doi/10.1063/1.5018180)

-## Topic (paraphrased from memo)

-Using finite element methods, we will replicate an acoustic metamaterial that features a "[Dirac cone](https://en.wikipedia.org/wiki/Dirac_cone)," a feature in the two-dimensional dispersion relation that induces a simultaneously vanishing compressibility and density (a so-called "double-zero" metamaterial).

-Specifically, we will replicate the results described in the paper, "[Observation of acoustic Dirac-like cone and double zero refractive index](https://cpb-us-w2.wpmucdn.com/sites.gatech.edu/dist/0/833/files/2018/09/Observation-of-acoustic-Dirac-like-cone-and-double.pdf)," by Marc Dubois, Chengzhi Shi, Xuefeng Zhu, Yuan Wang, and Xiang Zhang, which claims to report "the first experimental realization of an impedance matched acoustic double zero refractive index material."
-See [here](https://www.nature.com/articles/ncomms14871#Sec11) for supplementary information referenced in the paper.

 ## Work distribution (paraphrased from memo)
 Chirag will write the introduction and discussion, which will draw parallels between quantum mechanics and acoustics.
 Chirag will derive the dispersion relation and numerically find the frequency at which the metamaterial hosts double-zero properties.
 Chirag will also discuss the potential applications of this technology.